 Learn more about our degrees at a Pre-Admissions Advising session.
 The session gives students an understanding of the SPEA application process, admissions requirements, recommendations for gateway courses, remaining degree requirements, and a timeline for graduation with a SPEA degree.

 And, when you're ready, apply for SPEA admission online.

-Applications are now being accepted through December 1, 2014 for Spring 2015 admission.
-(Applications for Fall 2014 admission closed on May 1, 2014, and we expect admission decisions early in June.)Some questions may be quickly answered via email at email@example.com.
+Applications are now being accepted through May 1, 2015 for Fall 2015 admission.
+(Applications for Spring 2014 admission closed on December 1, 2014, and we expect admission decisions early in the new year.)Some questions may be quickly answered via email at firstname.lastname@example.org.
 However, please note that you deserve detailed information related to your specific circumstances.
 Sometimes such detailed information is not effectively communicated via email.
 We will encourage you to make an appointment in these cases.